Faust1-2/sudoku-solver/README.md

 ## Topic

-Write a Sudoku solver in Scala 3 using [ZIO](https://zio.dev/overview/getting-started), a purely functional, type-safe, composable library for asynchronous, concurrent programming in Scala.
-You will find useful to use additional libraries from the ZIP ecosystem, such as [`zio-nio`](https://zio.dev/zio-nio/) and [`zio-json`](https://zio.dev/zio-json/).
+This application is a Sudoku solver in Scala 3 using [ZIO](https://zio.dev/overview/getting-started), a purely functional, type-safe, composable library for asynchronous, concurrent programming in Scala.

-## Description
+## Description of the game

 Sudoku is a popular logic-based puzzle game played on a 9x9 grid.
 The grid is divided into 9 rows, 9 columns, and 9 3x3 sub-grids.
 The objective is to fill the grid with digits from 1 to 9 such that each row, each column, and each sub-grid contains all the digits from 1 to 9 without any repetition.
 A partially filled Sudoku grid is given as input, and the solver should determine a solution if one exists.